 - channel (str) port of underlying serial or usb device (e.g. /dev/ttyUSB0, COM8, ...)
 Must not be empty.
-Can also end with @115200 (or similarly) to specify the baudrate. - ttyBaudrate (int) baudrate of underlying serial or usb device (Ignored if set via the channel parameter) - bitrate (int | None) Bitrate in bit/s - btr (str / None) BTR register value to set custom can speed - poll_interval Poll interval in seconds when reading messages - sleep_after_open (float) Time to wait in seconds after opening serial connection - rtscts (bool) turn hardware handshake (RTS/CTS) on and off - timeout (float) Timeout for the serial or usb device in seconds (default 0.001) - kwargs (Any)
+Can also end with @115200 (or similarly) to specify the baudrate. - ttyBaudrate (int) baudrate of underlying serial or usb device (Ignored if set via the channel parameter) - bitrate (int / None) Bitrate in bit/s - btr (str / None) BTR register value to set custom can speed - poll_interval Poll interval in seconds when reading messages - sleep_after_open (float) Time to wait in seconds after opening serial connection - rtscts (bool) turn hardware handshake (RTS/CTS) on and off - timeout (float) Timeout for the serial or usb device in seconds (default 0.001) - kwargs (Any) - get_serial_number(timeout)

-- ValueError if both bitrate and btr are set or the channel is invalid - CanInterfaceNotImplementedError if the serial module is missing - CanInitializationError if the underlying serial connection could not be established get_serial_number(timeout)
+- ValueError if both bitrate and btr are set or the channel is invalid - CanInterfaceNotImplementedError if the serial module is missing - CanInitializationError if the underlying serial connection could not be established timeout (float | None) - seconds to wait for serial number or None to wait indefinitely str | None get_version(timeout)